 Set the Instant Pot to 'Pressure Cook' mode and cook for 8 minutes.
 Note that the time for cooking the lamb will vary by the cut of lamb - for lamb chops, cook for 15 minutes.
 Allow pressure to release completely before opening the lid of the Instant Pot.

-Tips for making Instant Pot Lamb Curry
+Tips for cooking lamb in the Instant Pot

 Marinate the lamb - Marinate the lamb in the spices and ginger garlic paste (or minced garlic and ginger) for 30 minutes or overnight for more tender and flavorful meat.